Synthetic likelihood in misspecified models: Robustifying the synthetic likelihood

+\begin{remark} The adjusted BSL posterior concentrates onto the same limiting value as the ABC posterior under model misspecification.
+However, unlike the ABC posterior the adjusted BSL posterior displays Gaussian posterior concentration, and asymptotically correctly quantifies uncertainty about the pseudo-true value $\theta_{_\bullet}:=\arg\min_{\theta\in\Theta}\|b(\theta)-b_{\bullet}\|$.
+Consequently, if the user is faced with a misspecified model in approximate Bayesian inference, and correct uncertainty quantification is desirable, then we recommend the use of robust BSL methods over ABC methods. \end{remark}

+\begin{remark} The above adjustment procedure is related to, but distinct from, the procedure discussed in Section 4 of \cite{frazier2019bayesian}.
+In correctly specified models, \cite{frazier2019bayesian} use a similar approach to the second step of the above algorithm to correct the posterior covariance in cases where a computational convenient covariance matrix is initially used in BSL.
+We advise against using the approach outlined in \cite{frazier2019bayesian} when the model is misspecified, since the resulting posterior will concentrate onto a point that is determined by the choice of computationally convenient covariance matrix.
+Due to space limitations, we forgo a detailed comparison with the adjustment approach of \cite{frazier2019bayesian} to Appendix D.2. \end{remark} }

-In particular, we generate five hundred data sets from the SV model \eqref{trueDGP}, where the parameter values are $\omega = -0.736$, $\rho = 0.90$ and $\sigma_v = 0.36$, and with $n=100,500,1000$ observations.
-The adjusted posterior is obtained by calculating the exact naive BSL posterior, with identity covariance matrix, and then adjusting 10,000 samples from the naive BSL posterior.
-The variance term $\widehat{W}_n$ used in the adjustment is estimated via the block bootstrap with a block size of 10 and using 1,000 bootstrap samples.
+We now examine the behavior of the adjusted posterior in the running example through a repeated sampling experiment.
+In particular, we generate five hundred datasets from the model in \eqref{trueDGP}, where the parameter values are $\omega = -0.15$, $\rho = 0.90$ and $\sigma_v = 0.40$, and with $n=100,500,1000$ observations.
+The adjusted posterior is obtained by calculating the exact naive posterior, setting $A_n$ to be the identity covariance matrix, and then adjusting 10,000 samples from the naive posterior.
+The variance term $\widehat{W}_n$ used in the adjustment is estimated via the block bootstrap with a block size of 5 and using 1,000 bootstrap samples.

-In Table \ref{tab:one} we record the mean, variance and Monte Carlo coverage for both the adjusted and naive approaches, and across each of the three samples sizes.
-For presentation purposes, the reported means have been multiplied by $10^3$.
-The results demonstrate that both approaches are precise estimators for the location of the pseudo-true value, $\theta=0$, with the adjusted approach having a smaller posterior variance across all sample sizes.
+In Table \ref{tab:one} we record the posterior mean (multiplied by $10^3$), variance and Monte Carlo coverage for both the adjusted and naive approaches, and across each of the three samples sizes.
+The results demonstrate that both approaches give precise estimators for the location of the pseudo-true value, $\theta=0$, with the adjusted approach having a smaller posterior variance across all sample sizes.
 In terms of Monte Carlo coverage, both procedures display over-coverage for the unknown pseudo-true value.
-Therefore, given the tighter posteriors for the adjusted approach, and similar posterior means, we conclude that the adjusted approach is more accurate than the naive BSL approach.
+Therefore, given the tighter posteriors for the adjusted approach, and similar posterior means, we conclude that the adjusted approach is more accurate than the naive approach.